By Tim Lambert

 In 1882 Curie was appointed supervisor at the School of Physics and Industrial Chemistry in Paris.
 To help his work Pierre invented new instruments.
 He perfected the analytical balance.
 He also invented an instrument called a torsion balance.
 Curie also studied magnetism and he discovered that temperature changes the magnetic properties of a substance. in 1895 he was awarded a Ph.D. in physics.

-The same year, 1895 Pierre married a Polish-born woman, Marie Sklodowska.
+The same year, in 1895 Pierre married a Polish-born woman, Marie Sklodowska.